jentruong09/socialNetworkAPI/README.md

 ## Usage
 Please open your terminal and install all dependencies with `npm i` or `npm install`.
 Then start the server with either `nodemon` or `node server.js`.
+Please refer to the video attached below for the detailed walk through of this application.

 <br/>